mzzhub/Internship/README.md

-Based on the contents of your GitHub repository, [mzzhub/Internship](https://github.com/mzzhub/Internship), here is an updated `README.md` file that reflects the structure and details of your projects:

----

 # Data Science and Machine Learning Internship Projects

 This repository contains a collection of projects and assignments completed during my internship at [Softroniics](https://softroniics.com).
 The work encompasses various aspects of data science, machine learning, deep learning, and object detection using images, videos, and live feeds.